Back to projects

 Next.js 14 + React Server Components

-App Router with RSC for streaming AI responses directly to the UI, enabling real-time tool execution results
+RSC for streaming AI responses and real-time tool execution results.

 Supabase

-PostgreSQL with Row Level Security, Edge Functions for background jobs, and real-time subscriptions for live updates
+PostgreSQL with RLS, Edge Functions for background jobs, and real-time subscriptions.

 Vercel AI SDK + OpenAI